cynthiamory/EmployBase/README.md

 - Cfonts: [Cfonts 3.1.1](https://www.npmjs.com/package/cfonts) Command line: npm i cfonts
 - Run the application using Command: node server.js or npm start

-This application does not require any installation by the user.
-It can be used by simply following the live heroku link and then one can start creeating a new note using the "+" button.
-Once a new note has been given a title and description, it can be saved using the save icon and it will then be added to a list on the left hand side where it can be clicked on to be viewed again.

 ## Tests
 - There are no tests yet for this application